James Calder (orthopaedic surgeon): Career and research

-Concussion in Sport
+Concussion in sport

 The DCMS Select Committee inquiry into concussion in sport published its findings in July 2021 and the UK Government recommended the development of standard protocols for the management of concussion.
 It was estimated that approximately 30 million people participated regularly in sport with 700,000 sport-related concussions across the UK each year.
-The Minister for Sport, Stuart Andrew MP, appointed Calder Chair of the committee of domestic and international experts to produce guidelines in the Government’s Action Plan on Concussion.
-This resulted in the landmark publication of the first ever UK-wide Concussion Guidance for Grassroots Sport in April 2023.
-It built on previous Scottish guidance using the strapline “If in doubt, sit them out”.
+The Minister for Sport, Stuart Andrew MP, appointed Calder Chair of the committee of domestic and international experts to produce guidelines in the Government's Action Plan on Concussion.
+This resulted in the landmark publication of the first UK-wide Concussion Guidance for Grassroots Sport in April 2023.
+It built on previous Scottish guidance using the strapline "If in doubt, sit them out".
 The Guidance was supported by the devolved governments in Northern Ireland, Scotland and Wales and the Chief Medical Officers across all four nations and adopted by sports National Governing Bodies, the National Health Service, schools and the medical Royal Colleges.
-Announcement of the Guidance received a positive response across stakeholders and the public, with Sir Chris Whitty, Chief Medical Officer for England and Chief Medical Advisor to the UK Government recognising that it helped “players, referees, schools, parents and others balance the substantial health and social benefits and enjoyment from taking part in sport with minimising the rare but serious and potentially lifelong effects of concussion”.
-Simon Shaw MBE, former England rugby union player and President of the ‘Love of the Game’ campaign, stated “This guidance will help everyone involved in grassroots sport recognise the signs of concussion and remove people from play where necessary.
-The information is clear: ‘If in doubt, sit them out’.”
+Announcement of the Guidance received a positive response across stakeholders and the public, with Sir Chris Whitty, Chief Medical Officer for England and Chief Medical Advisor to the UK Government recognising that it helped "players, referees, schools, parents and others balance the substantial health and social benefits and enjoyment from taking part in sport with minimising the rare but serious and potentially lifelong effects of concussion".

-Calder continued to Chair UK Government groups co-ordinating research and the development of innovation and technology in concussion and traumatic brain injuries.
+Calder continued to chair UK Government groups co-ordinating research and the development of innovation and technology in concussion and traumatic brain injuries.
 In February 2024 he launched the UK guidance jointly with the Australian and New Zealand Governments through the Australian Institute of Sport, the Australian Sports Commission and the New Zealand Accident Compensation Corporation.
 Calder presented the UK Guidance to the Dutch Health Ministry and in 2025 it was subsequently adopted across Holland by Netherlandse Sportstraad and Sportzorg.nl.